THE CHURCH IS THE KEY

 HIV treatment requires that an individual take their medications on time every day.

-Offer to support an HIV positive person by calling daily to remind them to take their medication.
+Offer to support someone living with HIV by calling daily to remind them to take their medication.

 Run: